SudharshnaLakshmi/serversideprocessing/README.md

 ![Output](.//output.png)

 ## Result:
-A website to perform mathematical calculations in server side is created.
+Thus a website is designed to perform mathematical calculations in server side and is hosted at http://sudharshna.student.saveetha.in/